 Our approach to infection prevention and control is detailed within our Infection Prevention and Control Strategy/Policy, and backed up by detailed procedures.
 Each year we agree an annual infection prevention and control programme, which is delivered to ensure continual improvements.
 A dedicated Infection Prevention and Control Group meet every three months to carefully monitor compliance against standards and to plan future improvements to practice.

-Jennifer Winslade, Executive Director of Nursing and Governance is the nominated Director for Infection Prevention and Control, with Adrian South, Deputy Clinical Director nominated as the Deputy Director for Infection Prevention and Control.
-Together they work with the wider IPC team Tamasin Davis, Infection Prevention and Control Manager, Adam Mann, Infection Prevention and Control Lead Clinician and Helen Chapman-Duke, Infection Prevention and Control Lead Nurse to ensure patient safety.
+Sarah James, Acting Executive Director of Quality and Clinical Care is the nominated Director for Infection Prevention and Control, with Adrian South, Deputy Director of Clinical Care nominated as the Deputy Director for Infection Prevention and Control.
+Together they work with the wider IPC team Tamasin Davis, Infection Prevention and Control Manager, Adam Mann, Infection Prevention and Control Lead Clinician and Helen Chapman-Duke, Infection Prevention and Control Officer to ensure patient safety.